The Girl with the Dragon Tattoo (2011)

 Nate’s Grade: B

-Posted on December 25, 2011, in 2011 Movies and tagged book, christopher plummer, crime, daniel craig, dark, david fincher, mystery, remake, robin wright, rooney mara, stellen skarsgard, strong heroine, thriller.
+Posted on December 25, 2011, in 2011 Movies and tagged book, christopher plummer, crime, daniel craig, dark, david fincher, dragon tattoo series, mystery, remake, robin wright, rooney mara, stellen skarsgard, strong heroine, thriller.
 Bookmark the permalink.
 Leave a comment.